Trending: Here are some Business Statistics and Trends to know

 Markets come in diverse forms, each serving a specific purpose.
 Primary markets witness initial public offerings (IPOs), where companies raise capital by issuing shares.

-Secondary markets, like stock exchanges, enable the trading of existing securities.
-Specialized markets, such as derivatives and forex markets, cater to intricate financial instruments that allow for risk management and speculative opportunities.
+Secondary markets, such as stock exchanges, facilitate the trading of existing securities.
+Specialized markets, such as the derivatives and foreign exchange (forex) markets, cater to intricate financial instruments that enable risk management and speculative opportunities.

 Market Participants and Their Roles